 Gartner’s definition of DEM is a “performance analysis discipline that supports the optimization of the operational experience and behavior of a digital agent, human or machine, with the application and service portfolio of enterprises.
 This discipline also seeks to observe and model the behavior of users as a flow of interactions in the form of a customer journey.”

-Huge Importance of Browser-based Digital Experience Monitoring
+Huge Importance of Browser-Based Real User Monitoring

 Most SaaS applications and services are accessed through a web browser such as Google Chrome or Microsoft Edge.
 Knowledge workers rely on the browser every day to search for information online or connect to WebRTC Microsoft 365 Teams for their next meeting.
 Developers create microservices applications and deploy them in Kubernetes in the cloud service using a web UI.
 It’s a useful argument for IT to monitor and further analyze the browser’s experience data.
 Why not?
 Collect advanced telemetry data on DNS timings, server ping, trace, packet loss, audio quality, TTFB, etc. helps significantly in troubleshooting network performance issues.
 During a browser experience problem, start by comparing the local web experience score (WXS) with the crowd-sourced data and halve your response time.

-Use Data to Your Advantage
+Use Data to Your Advantage in Your DEM Strategy

-Data is gaining relevance in multiple industries that drive workflow processes and business decision making.
+Data is gaining relevance in multiple industries that drive workflow processes and business decision-making.
 The same is true for monitoring.
 Aggregating metric data from multiple digital channels, portals, and touchpoints provides IT with new insights for a comprehensive experience picture.
 Just looking at an isolated ticket submitted to the help desk does not help a remote worker as it requires more context and can be costly to investigate.

 Better Together – Real User Monitoring and Synthetics